Chartwalker/offlinecrypto/README.md

 Once the gold is purchased and all conditions are met, the smart contract is executed immediately.
 The old owner can no longer initiate delivery using their PIN, and the new owner can initiate delivery as soon as enough CEX have stored the current purchase in the blockchain and signed it, regardless of the encrypted method (microwave, satellite, internet) they used to learn about it.
 A CEX acts like the signer of a fingerprint.

 In offline mode, offline cryptos can change hands via a black box using a PIN.
-The transfer of value is secured by a protocol that prohibits mining and minting.
+The transfer of value is secured with a protocol that prohibits mining and minting.

 In principle, offline cryptos could be printed in a newspaper and an ounce offered as a prize to anyone who manages to acquire this ounce using this crypto.
-Even theft or confiscation does not cause any damage, because the stored ounce is insured and would be immediately exchanged for another.
+Even theft or confiscation causes no damage, because the stored ounce is insured and would be immediately exchanged for another one.
+Changing the PIN by the rightful owner renders the cryptos worthless.
+This way, you can no longer access the ounce.

-There is only one difficulty.
+There is only one problem.
 You need the PIN that matches the ounce, the PIN that matches the storage number, and the PIN that matches the random seed hash, but you only have three attempts to guess it.

 If even one of these fails, or a component is missing, only the rightful owner can refresh the crypto via their black box, and they can do so without any risk as long as they are within reach of a CEX or DEX with the black box that can reach at least one other CEX via microwave or satellite that registered the purchase or sale.